Hartlepool headland walk drone hike route map

 The impressive St Hilads church on Hartlepool’s Headland dates back to the 12th century and well worth popping in.

-The Headland even played a role in the First World War, when it was bombarded by German warships in 1914 – one of the first British towns to be attacked in the conflict.
+The Headland even played a role in the First World War, when it was bombarded by German warships in 1914 – the first British mainland location to be attacked in the conflict.
 Today you can visit the Heugh Gun Battery museum to learn about it’s war history.

 Today the Headlands narrow streets and dramatic sea views make Hartlepool Headland a compact but powerful reminder of Britain’s coastal past, perfect for anyone who enjoys history with a salty sea breeze.